emaanriaz/ECS150-proj2/REPORT.md

 7. Join:

-In addition, over the course of the function, we added several of our own functions in uthread.c to help simplify writing repeated but important instructions in uthread:
+In addition, over the course of the function, we added several of our own functions in uthread.c to help simplify writing repeated but important instructions in uthread.c:

 put_into_free_tid_queue: This function was intended to recycle the threads of TIDs that finished by putting them back into the free tid queue, which is done after destroying the